 Serve.
-Pour into champagne flutes or other pretty glasses, and garnish with fresh mint and a couple blueberries.
+Pour into champagne flutes or other pretty glasses, and garnish with a fresh sprig of mint and a couple blueberries.

 Yes.
-Just pour the Sgroppino into jars, and tuck into the freezer.
+Just pour the cocktail into jars, or any other airtight container that's freezer-safe, and tuck into the freezer.

 Frozen cocktails are so popular during the summer and over the winter holidays.
 Here are a few favorites!